 - Toxic exposure leading to cancers such as mesothelioma

 Workplace accidents can also aggravate a pre-existing condition, which may also be the grounds for a workers’ compensation claim.
 If you suffer from a pre-existing condition, disability or injury that is worsened on the job, this can put you out of work for a brief or extended period.
 While you are unable to work, you have the right to collect workers’ compensation.
 You need to have documentation of your previous condition to prove that your job or workplace accident worsened your condition.

 Your initial call to Harvey L. Walner & Associates, Ltd. is always free, and we work on a contingency basis.
 You pay no fees unless we win your case.
-If you have suffered a workplace accident and you live in the Chicago area, please call or email our office today for a free initial consultation.
+If you have suffered a workplace accident and you live in the Chicago area, please call or email our Chicago workplace accident lawyers today for a free initial consultation.